1-berto/SpkControls/README.md

 There are some options for the controls.
 Any option or control variables are located at the file `SpkOptions.inc`.
 Remember to recompile the entire package if you change any variable or constant.

 ## ⌨️ Copyright notice
 © 2025 Humberto Teófilo, All Rights Reserved.

+## 🚨 Disambiguation
+This package is NOT part of **SpkToolbar** component.
+This software is NOT made by the same author(s) of **SpkToolbar**, and port version for Lazarus.

 ## ☀️ License
 This software is released under Modified LGPL (with linking exception, same of LCL).
 This is a free software, inclusive for comercial use and modifications under the license terms.
 See the file “license.txt”.